andrewjahn/AndysBrainBook/docs/SPM/SPM_Short_Course/SPM_04_Preprocessing/03_SPM_Coregistration.rst

 1. Assume that the functional and anatomical images are in roughly the same location.
 If they are not, align the outlines of the images.

 2. Take advantage of the fact that the anatomical and functional images have different contrast weightings - that is, areas where the image is dark on the anatomical image (such as cerebrospinal fluid) will appear bright on the functional image, and vice versa.
 This is called **mutual information**.
 The registration algorithm moves the images around to test different overlays of the anatomical and functional images, matching the bright voxels on one image with the dark voxels of another image, and the dark with the bright, until it finds a match that cannot be improved upon.
-(AFNI's preferred approach is a method called **LPC**, or Local Pearson Correlation, which gives greater weight to those regions of the functional image that are brighter: see `this paper <https://www.sciencedirect.com/science/article/pii/S1053811908010409>`__ for more details.)
+This procedure is also known as a **cost function**.

 3. Once the best match has been found, then the same transformations that were used to warp the anatomical image to the template are applied to the functional images.